webitel/docs-en/source/acr-scheme.rst

 Conditional Statements
 ----------------------

-In ACR Scheme we have the following conditional statements:
+In the ACR Scheme we have the following conditional statements:

 - Use **if ... then** to specify a block of code to be executed, if a specified condition is true
 - Use **else** to specify a block of code to be executed, if the same condition is false